 The Intramural Sports Association is a club that plans intramural sports activities for Bradford students.
 ISA sponsors flag football, basketball leagues, Madden video football and NBA Live video tournaments, coed soccer and dodge ball tournaments.
 All money raised goes to charities or causes at Bradford High School.

 Italian Club promotes and fosters a better understanding of Italian culture and ethnicity in our pluralistic society.
-Activities include but are not limited to after school social gatherings, community events such as our spring fund-raiser, holiday party, guest speakers and the Florentine Opera Trip.
-If you want to learn more about Italian things or just want to have fun after school on Thursday, join the Italian Club.
+Activities include but are not limited to after school social gatherings, community events, holiday party, guest speakers and the Florentine Opera Trip.
+If you want to learn more about Italian things or just want to have fun after school contact adviser for more information.

 Jazz Ensembles meets after school to study and perform a variety of different styles of music written for the traditional big band instrumentation.